How to Make Scientific Conferences More Rewarding for Attendees and Speakers

-A few years ago, I got involved in a project that led me to contemplate this topic.
-How can we make symposia and conferences more rewarding to attendees and presenters while providing an added value proposition to all stakeholders?
+A few years ago, I became involved in a project that made me think about this topic.
+How can we make symposia and conferences more rewarding for attendees and presenters while offering added value to all stakeholders?

-So many of us have been to scientific conferences to learn about cutting-edge treatments and all the up-to-date research that exists on our chosen topic.
-During the lost years of COVID-19, when all in-person conferences went online, there were no opportunities to meet your medical and scientific heroes.
-However, attending conferences became more inclusive during these times because the cost of attending an online symposium was usually a fraction of the cost of attending in person.
-However, presenting one’s work, discussing issues, troubleshooting problems, networking, and socializing are much more efficient and rewarding when they happen in person.
+Many of us have attended scientific conferences to learn about the latest treatments and research in our field.
+During the lost years of COVID-19, when all in-person conferences switched to online formats, opportunities to meet medical and scientific heroes disappeared.
+However, attending conferences became more inclusive during this period because the cost of participating in an online symposium was usually much lower than attending in person.
+Still, presenting work, discussing issues, troubleshooting problems, networking, and socializing tend to be more effective and rewarding when done face-to-face.

 Personal stories

-Imagine getting an insider’s view of what each speaker is literally “bringing to the table.”
-Each of these key opinion leaders (KOLs), subject matter experts (SMEs), accomplished clinicians, or scientists has a personal story to tell.
-How did they get to where they are in their career, what inspired them, who were their mentors?
+Imagine gaining an insider’s perspective on what each speaker is truly “bringing to the table.”
+These key opinion leaders (KOLs), subject matter experts (SMEs), accomplished clinicians, or scientists all have a personal story to share.
+How did they reach where they are in their careers?
+What inspired them?
+Who were their mentors?
 The audience listens to their presentations of the latest results from clinical and preclinical experiments, paving the way for the next therapeutic breakthrough.
-This is exciting, but what if another resource was available to conference attendees?
+This is exciting, but what if there was another resource available to conference attendees?

 Paying it forward

-A resource where they can learn about their favorite speakers, get a glimpse into their life’s journey, and find out what molded them into the person they see standing there on that stage.
-This would take attending these meetings to a whole other level.
-Young and impressionable PhD and medical students, post-docs, and interns alike would be able to understand the presenter’s background and maybe relate to that speaker on a personal level, be inspired, follow in their footsteps, or take some of their advice.
-A way of “paying it forward” in a community where collaboration is critical to success and progress.
+A resource where they can learn about their favorite speakers, gain insight into their life’s journey, and discover what shaped them into the person they are on stage.
+This would elevate these meetings to a new level.
+Young and impressionable PhD and medical students, post-docs, and interns alike could understand the presenter’s background and possibly relate to them personally, feel inspired, follow their example, or adopt some of their advice.
+It's a way of “paying it forward” in a community where collaboration is essential for success and progress.

 Inspiring leaders

-Of course, as a medical writer, I focus on conferences in the biomedical space.
-I get personal gratification and inspiration because I have the opportunity to speak with highly talented physicians and scientists who are changing the landscape of science and medicine.
-Recently, I interviewed a few KOLs in the field of hematology-oncology for an annual meeting called the Annual Indy Hematology ReviewTM.
-The organizers of this conference publish a yearly journal showcasing a few speakers who will be presenting.
-This journal serves a great purpose in encouraging attendees, inspiring speakers, and promoting an atmosphere of general excitement surrounding the event.
+Of course, as a medical writer, I focus on conferences in the biomedical field.
+I find personal satisfaction and inspiration in the chance to speak with highly talented physicians and scientists who are shaping the future of science and medicine.
+Recently, I interviewed a few KOLs in hematology-oncology for an annual meeting called the Annual Indy Hematology Review.
+The organizers of this conference publish a yearly journal that features a few speakers who will be presenting.
+This journal plays a valuable role in motivating attendees, inspiring speakers, and fostering a general sense of excitement around the event.

 Personal growth

-Circling back to the big picture, conferences should be made accessible spaces for mentorship and personal growth that transcend any one particular field of interest.
-This should include every conference within the STEM world (Science, Technology, Engineering, and Mathematics).
-Those of us in STEM careers are applying knowledge and skills from these fields to solve problems, create new technologies, and improve our understanding of the world around us.
-Think about it for a minute.
-The implications are endless and potentially life-changing.
+Circling back to the big picture, conferences should be welcoming spaces for mentorship and personal growth that go beyond any specific field of interest.
+This should include every conference within the STEM community (Science, Technology, Engineering, and Mathematics).
+Those of us in STEM careers are applying knowledge and skills from these fields to solve problems, develop new technologies, and deepen our understanding of the world around us.
+Think about it for a moment.
+The implications are limitless and potentially life-changing.